lambdaclass/cairo-vm/docs/python_vm/README.md

 ### During initialization phase (before step)

-On the compiled json file, there is a hint section that includes each hint's code, accesible scopes (includes main, current function, builtins, and import path if inside an imported function) flow-tracking data, and the reference_ids which would be the variables it can interact with (the ones available on the scope the moment the hint is "called").
+On the compiled json file, there is a hint section that includes each hint's code, accessible scopes (includes main, current function, builtins, and import path if inside an imported function) flow-tracking data, and the reference_ids which would be the variables it can interact with (the ones available on the scope the moment the hint is "called").
 Once we load the json file and create a [Program](https://github.com/starkware-libs/cairo-lang/blob/2abd303e1808612b724bc1412b2b5babd04bb4e7/src/starkware/cairo/lang/compiler/program.py#L83) object, it will have a field called hints, which will be a dictionary containing this same information we saw on the json file.
 When the vm is initialized, and the program’s data is loaded through `load_program`, [`load_hints`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/virtual_machine_base.py#L202) is called, which creates a dictionary that maps an address to a list of compiled hints (there may be more than one hint for an address) this is called hints, and also creates a map from an id (the hint’s id) to a pc (address) and an index (in case there is more than one hint on a particular address), this is called hint_pc_and_index.
 The compiled hints are obtained by using python's [`compile`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/virtual_machine_base.py#L278) function in exec mode using the hint's code.